nopnop2002/Robotell-USB-CAN-Python/README.md

   Supporting speed is 1M/800K/500K/400K/250K/125K/100K.

 - udp
-  UDP port number for receive
+  UDP port number for receiving commands from the outside.
   Default is 8200

 - log